Boys Republic (band): 2014: Fantasy trilogy and MTV World Stage in Malaysia

 Five months after the unveiling of their "Fantasy Trilogy", Boys Republic announced their second comeback of 2014 on July 14.
 Their two-part title song for "Fantasy Trilogy" part two is a collaboration with the producing team, Duble Sidekick.
-On July 17 of 2014, they released the first teaser video of their summer track titled, 예쁘게 입고 나와(Dress up), which literally translates to "Dress Prettily and Come Out."
+On July 17, 2014, they released the first teaser video of their summer track titled, 예쁘게 입고 나와(Dress up), which literally translates to "Dress Prettily and Come Out."
 The teaser features the five members of Boys Republic and Gag Concert's comedian, Lee Suji.
 Boys Republic released the electronic pop "Dress Up" and its music video on July 25.
 The song is about how the boys have eyes only for their girlfriends.
 They cannot live without the love of their special someone.

 On August 16, representing South Korea, Boys Republic shared the stage with B.o.B, Yuna, and Thaitanium in front of an audience of approximately 15,000 for the 6th MTV World Stage Live in Malaysia.
 Their performance included the tracks: "I'm Ready", "You Are Special", a remix version of "Video Game", their debut song, "Party Rock", and a special song composed by Onejunn titled "몽유" (Somnambulance).
 Boys Republic also performed their most recent song, "Dress Up", inviting the winner of BR's Girlfriend contest to join them on stage as their girlfriend.
 During their stay in Malaysia for the MTV World Stage Concert, they had an interview session with approximately 60 well-known media outlets from Malaysia, Thailand, Indonesia, and Singapore.
 They also held a fan-signing of a thousand and played laser tag with their fans to show their love and appreciation.